Table of contents

 In the recapped definition of VC in slides 9 and 10, the problem should ask: “Does G contain a vertex cover of size at most k?” rather than “at least k”.

-Week 11 video 3 (The Bellman-Ford algorithm)
+Week 11 videos 3 and 4 (The Bellman-Ford algorithm)

 if s = t then